Best Lightweight Hiking Shoes: Our Top 11 Picks

 • Not the best for extremely rough terrain

-Merrell Moab 2 Ventilator
+Merrell Moab 3

 Best for Summer

-The Merrell Moab 2 (click here for women’s version) is one of the most popular hiking shoes on the market and has been since it was first released.
+The Moab is on one of the most popular (men’s and women’s) hiking shoes on the market and has been since the first iteration was released over 20 years ago.
 The reasons for this are simple: it’s relatively light, comfortable, grippy, and a cut above the rest on hot days on the trails.

-The Moab 2 are made with suede leather and mesh uppers with a mesh interior lining that allows ample airflow.
+The Moab 3 are made with suede and mesh uppers with a mesh interior lining that allows ample airflow.
 The unique Merrell air cushion in the heel absorbs shock and adds stability, while the Vibram TC5+ outsole provides awesome grip on rock, mud, and grittier trail surfaces.
+A nylon arch shank provides extra support and leverage on steep ascents, while the springy EVA midsole provides additional stability and comfort.

 If you’d prefer a little more water resistance, be sure to check out the waterproof version.